-The Actuaries' Code defines five key ethical principles which members are expected to observe in the public interest and to promote confidence in the work of actuaries and in the actuarial profession
+The Actuaries' Code (“the Code”) has six principles which Members are to comply with in order to build and promote the confidence in the work of actuaries and the actuarial profession.

 - Competence and care

-As one of the five key principles of the Actuaries’ Code, impartiality is placed in sharp focus in the context of professional conflicts of interest, actual or perceived
+As one of the six key principles of the Code, impartiality is placed in sharp focus and states that:

-If you have any enquiries about conflicts of interest please email
+If you have any enquiries about non-mandatory guidance please email